ibm-cloud-docs/secrets-manager/faqs.md

 When a secret is rotated, a new version of its value becomes available for use.
 You can choose to manually add a value or automatically generate one at regular intervals by enabling automatic rotation.
 For more information about secret rotation, see [Rotating secrets](/docs/secrets-manager?topic=secrets-manager-manual-rotation).

+## Why is the auto-rotation interval for my secret not updating?
+{: #faq-auto-rotation-interval-update}
+{: faq}
+{: support}

+You might see the error `Error02009` when you update the auto-rotation interval if the current secret version expires before the next scheduled rotation.
+This error applies to secret types with TTL-based expiration.

+To resolve this issue, rotate the secret to create a new version with a later expiration date, then retry the auto-rotation interval update.

+For more information, see [Updating the auto-rotation interval](/docs/secrets-manager?topic=secrets-manager-automatic-rotation#update-auto-rotation-interval).

 ## What happens when my secret expires?
 {: #faq-secret-expire}